niklaslong/simplabs.github.io/blog/_posts/2017-11-23-shunting-webhooks-in-phoenix.md

 Let's restate the problem:
 * one controller action
-* many different possible Webhook payloads
+* many different possible webhook payloads
 * different computation required depending on payload

-Which results in:
-* one bloated controller action to handle all the different cases
-* routing isn't a good representation of what is actually going on

-I actually came up with three different ways of solving this problem; only the last did so to my satsifaction.
-I will, however, go through all three approaches, as they proved themselves equally enlightening as learning opportunities.
+I actually came up with three different ways of solving this problem; only the last was to my satsifaction.
+I will, however, go through all three approaches, as they proved interesting learning opportunities.

 1. multiple function clauses for controller action
 2. plug called from endpoint